Chemistry Department News

 Three graduate students from the Chemistry Department were named recipients of the The Graduate School's 2015 Graduate Student Excellence Awards for their important contributions to the excellence of the University in service/outreach, teaching and research.

 University President Harvey Stenger expressed his congratulations and thanks for their efforts at the awards luncheon.
+More details about the awards are available in Inside Binghamton University.

 Our recipients were: